‘AEIOU — A Quick Alphabet of Love’ Review: An Oddball German May-December Love Story

 Transitioning from delicate, heavily interior two-hander to extravagantly far-fetched, wish-fulfilling farce and thriller — gone slightly giddy in the Riviera sun — is no easy needle to thread, and “AEIOU” doesn’t pull it off with complete elan.
 Krebitz occasional steers too far into fey whimsy, while one romantic passage involving fluttering canaries and a Nina Simone cover of “Here Comes the Sun” strays into outright kitsch.
 The harder, darker instincts she displayed in “Wild” serve her better, and the film’s drastic change of scene in its second half — signaled by a point-of-no-return escape scene, exuberantly soundtracked to Robyn’s propulsive dance track “Send to Robin Immediately” — permits them to a greater degree.

 Uneven it may be, but Krebitz’s fizzy, up-for-anything directorial energy ensures things are never dull, matched as it is by Reinhold Vorschneider’s clean, lucid lensing and the oddly compelling chemistry between her well-mismatched stars.
-With her striking, blade-cut features and slightly aloof, watchful air, Austrian actor Rois (in her meatiest big-screen lead since Tom Tykwer’s “3”) projects an assured maturity that reads protectively maternal in some scenes and sensually forthright in others, while the remarkable Herms is all restless, unformed softness, occasionally shaping itself into a precocious performance of masculinity, and sometimes collapsing into childish want.
-As Anna’s patiently amused neighbor and friend, a sparingly used Udo Kier gets no such range of notes to play, though the hovering curiosity of his presence suits the film’s generally peculiar sensibility.
+With her striking, blade-cut features and aloof, watchful air, Austrian actor Rois (in her meatiest big-screen lead since Tom Tykwer’s “3”) projects an assured maturity that reads protectively maternal in some scenes and sensually forthright in others.
+The remarkable Herms, on the other hand, is all restless, unformed softness, occasionally shaping itself into a precocious performance of masculinity, and sometimes collapsing into childish want.
+As Anna’s patiently amused neighbor and friend, a sparingly used Udo Kier gets no such range of notes to play, though the hovering curiosity of his presence suits the film’s peculiar sensibility just fine.